mlezcano1985/angular_examples/README.md

-# @mlezcano1985 component's examples
+# Angular Component's examples

-Pack of examples of @mlezcano1985's components
+Pack of examples of angular's components

 # Steps:
 - Clone or download the project.